naccdata/nacc-form-validator/docs/usage.md

 The purpose of this package is to provide developers with ways to validate and run error checks on NACC-specific forms before submission, or for validating extra data your forms may have.

-The JSON rules (validation schemas) for all NACC forms are stored under `docs/nacc-rules`, and can be modified as needed.
-See [Data Quality Rule Definition Guidelines](./nacc-rules/data-quality-rule-definition-guidelines.md) for more information on how the quality rules themselves work.
+See [Data Quality Rule Definition Guidelines](./data-quality-rule-definition-guidelines.md) for more information on how the quality rules themselves work, which includes custom rules written specifically for NACC forms.

 ## Table of Contents